 Drawing on Rhodes’4,5 theory of how youth mentoring achieves its impacts, DuBois et al.3 identified categories of potential moderators of the effectiveness of mentoring programs (i.e., factors that may increase or decrease the observed impact of mentoring program participation on outcomes).
 These include: youth interpersonal history (e.g., parental maltreatment, delinquency); social competencies (e.g., interpersonal sensitivity, capacity for engaging others); youth’s age; and family and community context (e.g., family relationships, school climate, neighborhood risk).
 While the evidence base, with respect to moderator effects, is clearer for some factors than others, there is broad consensus (and empirical evidence) that individual and environmental risk variables interact to influence the overall impacts of mentoring programs.3

 Several types of risk and protective factors were selected for inclusion in the Toolkit.
 In most cases, these factors are not expected to be outcomes of mentoring programs, but rather, factors that could be measured prior to mentoring and tested as moderators of program benefits.
-The initial risk and protective factors considered for this Toolkit included two family and community context factors (i.e., family management, neighborhood risk), three interpersonal history factors (i.e., deviant peer affiliation, peer victimization, and trauma exposure), and out-of-school-time (OST) structured activity involvement.i By incorporating assessments of these various risk and protective factors in their evaluations, programs may be able to gain useful information about factors that are most likely to influence the effectiveness of their programs.
+The risk and protective factors considered thus far for the Toolkit include two family and community context factors (i.e., family management, neighborhood risk), three interpersonal history factors (i.e., deviant peer affiliation, peer victimization, and trauma exposure), factors that may increase susceptibility for opioid misuse as well as being impacted negatively by others' opioid misuse, and out-of-school-time (OST) structured activity involvement as a protective influence.i By incorporating assessments of these various risk and protective factors in their evaluations, programs may be able to gain useful information about factors that are most likely to influence the effectiveness of their programs.
 It is also possible that some of these risk and protective factors may be useful to assess as outcomes themselves, depending on program characteristics and aims (e.g., trauma symptoms).

 Measures within this domain: